 Halve Hahn: A special dish in Cologne

-less than 1 minute read comments
+less than 1 minute read see also thread comments

 If you’re currently out enjoying the Cologne carnival, you might encounter a local specialty that can cause some confusion: The “Halve Hahn”.
 Don’t be misled – this dish isn’t poultry.